-Founded in 1990, the Farms Program leases land, equipment, greenhouses, irrigation and storage facilities to small independent farms.
-Each year, these farms produce fresh produce on 135 acres of land and contribute 60 full-time, part-time and seasonal jobs to the Burlington economy.
+Founded in 1990, the Farms Program is one of the oldest incubator farm programs in the United States.
+The Intervale Center leases land, equipment, greenhouses, irrigation and storage facilities to small independent farms.
+Each year, these farms produce fresh produce, eggs, meat, and flowers on 135 acres of land and contribute about 60 full-time, part-time and seasonal jobs to the Burlington economy.

-The Farms Program removes start-up barriers that typically challenge new farmers:
+The Farms Program removes start-up barriers that typically challenge new farmers such as:

 Each year, between one and three new farm businesses join the program as incubators, receiving subsidized rental rates, business planning support and mentorship from established growers.